TutorTonyM/laravel-subscriber/README.md

 ## Dependencies
 This package is dependent on jQuery 3 or above.

-The package will automatically register itself, and it will be ready to use.

 ## How to Use
 1. [Install the package](#installation)
 2. [Publish the public files](#publishing-files)